MonsterSkulls/MonsterSkulls/README.md

 - South Park fans (Issues with the media's contents)
 - Harry Potter fans (Issues with creator and media.) / Do NOT interact if you support JK Rowling.
 - Dream SMP fans (Issues with creator drama)

-  honestly, as long as you're critical about your interests and fandom, i dont really care what media youre into unless it is actively harmful to real living beings.

 **DNI / Do Not Interact** (or i will block you permanently)
 - Harmful Paraphilias (yknow, the ones that are illegal. get therapy /genuine /serious)